philanc/luazen/README.md

 	the returned string is always the same length as str. if key is longer than str, extra key bytes are ignored. if key is shorter than str, it is repeated as much as necessary.

+--- Authenticated encryption functions (Morus encryption algorithm)

+morus_encrypt(encrypt(k, n, m [, ad [, ninc]]) return c
+	k: key string (16 or 32 bytes)
+	n: nonce string (16 bytes)
+	m: message (plain text) string
+	ad: prefix additional data (AD) (not encrypted, prepended to the encrypted message). default to the empty string
+	ninc: optional nonce increment (useful when encrypting a long message as a sequence of block).
+The same parameter n can be used for the sequence. ninc is added to n for each block, so the actual nonce used for each block encryption is distinct. ninc defaults to 0 (the nonce n is used as-is) return encrypted text string c with ad prefix (c includes the 16-byte MAC, so #c = #ad + #m + 16)

+morus_decrypt(k, n, c [, adln [, ninc]])
+	    return m | (nil, msg)
+	k: key string (16 or 32 bytes)
+	n: nonce string (16 bytes)
+	c: encrypted message string
+	adln: length of the AD prefix (default to 0)
+	ninc: optional nonce increment (see above. defaults to 0) return decrypted message m or (nil, errmsg) if MAC is not valid

 --- Authenticated encryption functions (Norx encryption algorithm)